Fisher information susceptibility for multiparameter quantum estimation: Conclusions and outlooks

 \section{Conclusions and outlooks}

+Local quantum estimation theory has provided an instrumental set of tools for the theoretical analysis of quantum metrology.
+However, to properly address practical implementations, we argue that the performance of a particular measurement (or more generally a particular metrological strategy) should be assessed beyond its ability to saturate the fundamental quantum Cramér-Rao bound.
+Following Ref.~\cite{Kurdzialek2023a}, we have approached this issue from the observation that all measurements are necessarily imperfect, extending the framework to multiple parameters.

 The analysis of multiparameter measurements is beset on all sides by the noncommutativity of the individual optimal measurements, as well as by statistical correlations.
-We have nevertheless succeeded in finding a workable definition for the susceptibility to measurement noise; this is able to provide concise information in the form of a scalar figure.
-The actual maximisation of the figure remains a hard problem, but an upper and a lower bound can be established.
-Our examples show these bounds can be sufficiently tight to be useful.
+We have nevertheless succeeded in finding a workable definition for the susceptibility to measurement noise; this is able to provide concise information in the form of a scalar figure of merit, which is efficiently computable as an SDP.
+We have also established closed-form upper and lower bounds; our examples show these can be sufficiently tight to be useful.

+The examples also revealed that better performance of a measurement, in the sense of being closer to attaining the quantum Cramér-Rao bound, often comes attached to an increased sensitivity to noise.

+We observe that in Ref.~\cite{Vasilyev2024} a new cost function for multiparameter estimation has been introduced.
+This takes into account the idea that a measurement should perform well not only at the true parameter value but also in its vicinity.
+We see this as a complementary approach to ours: both a purely local analysis and the assumption of perfect measurements are idealizations.
+Going beyond them, new ways to assess the performance of a measurement for parameter estimation are introduced that are different from the evaluation of the corresponding Cramér-Rao bound.
+Intriguingly, the optimal measurement for noiseless single-parameter metrology presented in Ref.~\cite{Vasilyev2024} corresponds to the measurement that minimize the FI noise susceptibility, found in Ref.~\cite{Kurdzialek2023a}.
+It is an interesting open question to understand if deeper connections between these two frameworks may exist, especially in the more intricate case of multiple parameters.

-Our work enriches the toolkit for the inspection of metrological schemes, being applicable to classical and quantum schemes equally well.
+In conclusion, our work enriches the toolkit for the inspection of metrological schemes, being applicable to classical and quantum schemes equally well.
 Future developments will consider Bayesian schemes, which may affect robustness through prior knowledge, as well as different weighting among the parameters.